-Counselling takes place when you meet a counsellor in a private and confidential setting, to talk about any distress or difficulties you are having.
-No - one can simply be sent for counselling, the decision will always be yours.
+Counselling is a talking therapy which takes place in a neutral, private and confidential setting.
+You are able to talk about any distress or difficulties you are having.
+No - one can simply be sent for counselling: the decision will always be yours.
+Counselling is one way of unburdening yourself to a caring person who is professionally trained to listen and help you.

 Your counsellor will be supportive, and will respect you, your values and your individuality.
-The counsellor will not criticize or judge you, nor give you advice.
+The counsellor will not criticise or judge you, nor give you advice.